9Quid/WindowsServer2022-Lab/04-User-Access-Management/README.md

 One way to manage user accounts effectively in a Windows network environment is by creating individual home folders for each user.
 The procedure is as follows:

-`1.
-Prepare storage for home folders`
+**1. Prepare storage for home folders**

-- I added and initialized an additional hard drive `HomeDirs (E:)`.
+I added and initialized an additional hard drive `HomeDirs (E:)`.

-- Configured appropriate permissions for the intended users.
+Configured appropriate permissions for the intended users.

 ![alt text](<screenshots/08.HomeDirs-E drive.png>)

 **The figure shows an `E:drive` for users**

--  Next , I created a main folder `Home_Folder` to store all user directories.
+Next, I created a main folder `Home_Folder` to store all user directories.

 ![alt text](screenshots/10-home_folder.png)

 **This figure shows user's home folder**

-`2.
-Create Active Directory users`
+**2. Create Active Directory users**

-- Next I created users: `cbrest`, `labella`, `obbob`, `pfoden`.
+Next I created users: `cbrest`, `labella`, `obbob`, `pfoden`.

 ![alt text](screenshots/09-user-home-folders.png)

 **This figure shows users created**

-`3.
-Assign home folders to users`
+**3. Assign home folders to users**

-- I opened each user’s properties in AD.
+I opened each user’s properties in AD.

-- In the Profile tab, selected `E:` as the home drive and entered the network path of the user’s folder `(\\ServerName\Homedir\obbob)` and applied the changes.
+In the Profile tab, selected `E:` as the home drive and entered the network path of the user’s folder `(\\ServerName\Homedir\obbob)` and applied the changes.

 ![alt text](screenshots/11-user-homefolder-path.png)

 **The figure above shows the folder path for obobb**

-`4.
-Verify user access`
+**4. Verify user access**

-- I logged in as obbob on a Windows 11 client.
+I logged in as obbob on a Windows 11 client.

-- I confirmed access to the assigned home folder.
+I confirmed access to the assigned home folder.

-- lastly, I verified other users could not access folders not assigned to them.
+lastly, I verified other users could not access folders not assigned to them.

 ![alt text](screenshots/12-obobb-home-folder.png)